 \subsection{Critical behaviour of the photon sphere}

-The AGB black hole in AdS spacetime exhibits a van der Waals like first order phase transition below the critical point.
-At the critical point this behaviour ceases, and a second-order phase transition is observed.
-In the previous subsection, we have seen that the photon sphere parameters aptly demonstrate these features, therefore, it is reasonable to see change in those parameters during the phase transition.
-We construct equal area law to obtain the behaviour of radius of photon orbit and minimum impact parameter.
-This construction is possible by the fact that the isobars in $\tilde{T}-\tilde{r}_{ps}$ and $\tilde{T}-\tilde{u}_{ps}$ planes are similar to the isobars in the conventional $\tilde{T}-\tilde{S}$ isobars of the black hole.
-The results are shown in fig. \ref{fig8}.
-Both the photon orbit parameters $r_{ps}$ and $u_{ps}$ have similar behaviours.
-The parameters increase with increase in temperature in coexistence SBH phase and decrease with increase in temperature in coexistence LBH phase.
-At the critical point $\tilde{T}=1$, the values of LBH and SBH phases match.
-In fig. \ref{fig9} we show the change in photon orbit parameters with the phase transition temperature.
-For first-order phase transition, the change is finite, whereas at the second order transition point the differences vanish.
-The behaviour of both $\Delta r_{ps}$ and $\Delta u_{ps}$ can serve as an order parameter to characterise the black hole phase transition.
-We examine the critical behaviour associated with $\Delta r_{ps}$ and $\Delta u_{ps}$ near the critical point (shown in the insets of fig. \ref{fig9}).
-We numerically obtain the critical exponent $\delta$ as follows,
+The AGB black hole in AdS spacetime exhibits a van der Waals-like first-order phase transition below the critical point.
+At the critical point, this behaviour ceases, and a second-order phase transition is observed.
+In the previous subsection, we saw that the photon sphere parameters effectively capture these features, so it is reasonable to see changes in these parameters during the phase transition.
+We construct the equal-area law to determine the behaviour of the photon orbit radius and minimum impact parameter.
+This is possible because the isobars in the $\tilde{T} - \tilde{r}_{ps}$ and $\tilde{T} - \tilde{u}_{ps}$ planes resemble the isobars in the conventional $\tilde{T} - \tilde{S}$ diagrams of the black hole.
+The results are shown in Fig.~\ref{fig7}.
+Both $\tilde{r}_{ps}$ and $\tilde{u}_{ps}$ behave similarly: they increase with temperature in the coexistence SBH phase and decrease with temperature in the coexistence LBH phase.
+At the critical point $\tilde{T} = 1$, the values of LBH and SBH coincide.

+In Fig.~\ref{fig8}, we show the change in photon orbit parameters versus the phase transition temperature.
+For a first-order phase transition, the change is finite, whereas at the second-order transition point, these differences vanish.
+The behaviour of both $\Delta \tilde{r}_{ps}$ and $\Delta \tilde{u}_{ps}$ therefore serves as an order parameter to characterize the black hole phase transition.
+We examine the critical behaviour associated with $\Delta \tilde{r}_{ps}$ and $\Delta \tilde{u}_{ps}$ near the critical point $\tilde{T} = 1$.
+Numerically, we obtain: